hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was deployed to the Sandbox or Production.

 ---
+### 20 September 2023

+#### individual-calculations-api
+Version 5.0 is now available in the sandbox with the following changes:
+* The format of the `calculation.taxCalculation.totalAnnuityPaymentsTaxCharged` field has been changed from Integer to Decimal (decimal places <= 2).

 ### 14 September 2023

 The following changes are available in sandbox: